-MSW Students Presented at the NASW Ohio Chapter Conference
+MSW Faculty and Students Presented at the NASW Ohio Chapter Conference

 (Pictured (L-R) Kelli Swigeart, Lori Groff, Kevin Biddell, Dr. Mark McManus, Jimmy Ciotrola, and Rebecca Chaffins)